-Boeing will pay out 2020 bonuses next month, despite a lousy year
+Boeing will pay out 2020 employee bonuses next month, despite a lousy year

 The metrics in the adjusted incentive plan came out as 58% of target for the Commercial Airplanes division, 86% for the Defense and Space division, 49% for the aftermarket services division and 64% for Boeing’s corporate employees.

 Employees also receive individual performance scores from their managers, which adjust the payout up or down.
+Each person is given a percentage of their annual gross salary, ranging from 0% up to 7%, as a target bonus, which is then multipled by the above business unit percentages.

-The target payout is 10 days’ extra pay.
-So that means, with adjustments for individual performance, non-union employees in Commercial Airplanes will get 5.8 extra days of pay, Defense and Space employees 8.6 days, and so on.
+So for example, a Commercial Airplanes employee with a high performance score of say 6%, will get a 2020 annual bonus equal to 58% of 6%, or 3.5% of gross annual salary.

 For managers, the annual bonus is a much more significant proportion of their income.
 Boeing declines to say exactly how the management incentive scheme is structured.